 A breakup can be emotionally churning and you may feel like your world is falling apart.
-If your ex texts you months or years after the breakup, you’ll start to question why your ex is texting you again, what you should do, and how you should reply.
+If your ex texts you months or years after the breakup, queries and questions regarding why your ex is texting you again, what you should do, and how you should reply may begin to creep into your mind.
 Text messages from your ex may surprise and bewilder you.
 Because a breakup takes time to heal, receiving a text from your ex can be overwhelming and can often lead to a confusing state.
 It can aggravate your heart while you’re on the road to recovery; their texts keep you stuck in the past and bring up old memories.
 Read on to learn about some of the reasons your ex is texting after breakup.

 “Why Is My Ex Texting Me?”